Convex-Dev/design/docs/cad/003_encoding/README.md

 If String is more than 4096 Bytes:

-0x30 <VLQ Count = n> <Child String Value>(repeated 2-16 times)
+0x30 <VLQ Count = n> <Child Blob>(repeated 2-16 times)
 ```

 Every String encoding starts with the tag byte and a VLQ-encoded length.

 Encoding then splits depending on the String length `n`.
 - If 4096 characters or less, the UTF-8 bytes of the String are encoded directly (`n` bytes total)
-- If more than 4096 bytes, the String is broken up into a tree of child Strings, where each child except the last is the maximum sized child possible for a child string (1024, 16384, 262144 etc.), and the last child contains all remaining characters.
+- If more than 4096 bytes, the String is broken up into a tree of child Blobs, where each child except the last is the maximum sized child possible for a child string (1024, 16384, 262144 etc.), and the last child contains all remaining characters.
 Up to 16 children are allowed before the tree must grow to the next level.

 Because child strings are likely to be non-embedded (because of encoding size) they will usually be replaced with Refs (33 bytes length).
 Thus a typical large String will have a top level cell encoding of a few hundred bytes, allowing for a few child Refs and a (perhaps embedded) final child.

 Importantly, this design allows:
 - Arbitrary length Strings to be encoded, while still keeping each cell encoding smaller than the fixed maximum size
 - Structural sharing of tree nodes, giving O(log n) update with path copying
-- Low overhead because of the high branching factor: not many branch nodes are required and each leaf note will compactly store up to 4096 characters.
+- Low overhead because of the high branching factor: not many branch nodes are required and each leaf note will compactly store up to 4096 characters
+- Most of the implementation can be shared with Blobs

 Note: UTF-8 encoding is assumed, but not enforced in encoding rules.
 Implementations MAY decide to allow invalid UTF-8.

-Note: with the exception of the tag byte, String encoding is exactly the same as a Blob
+Note: with the exception of the tag byte, String encoding is exactly the same as a Blob.
+This includes the fact that the children of Strings are in fact Blobs.

 ### `0x31` Blob